 “Therefore, your decision leaves me no choice.”

-4 Responses to “10 Types of Transitions”
+4 thoughts on “10 Types of Transitions”

 Gee, would’ve been nice to have something like this when learning to write essays in high school!